dwrightco1/replicated-kots/README.md

 3. Is there a verbose log for the embedded installer?
 4. What options are there for serviceType Load-Balancer in embedded clusters?
 5. I experienced quite a few curl/tls-related errors (curl: (56) OpenSSL SSL_read: SSL_ERROR_SYSCALL, errno 104)
 6. Do you have to use the Admin Console to deploy an application?
 Can it be scripted?
-Maybe a REST endpoint you can post the license to?
+Maybe a REST endpoint you can post the license and user-data to?